korawichkavee/12740-Ridecomfort-Pittsburgh/README.md

   2. Sound volumes throughout the ride
   3. Temperature and humidity of the vehicle

+We will conduct sensing for three modes of transportation:
+  1. Bus
+  2. Car
+  3. Scooter/bike

-Using sensors to sample the vibrations, sounds, temperature, and humidity in a setting, we will ultimately compare the obtained values for each of three modes of transportation (bus, car, and scooter/bike) and determine the comfort levels of each mode of transport.
+For each measured aspect and mode of transportation, we will analyze and compare obtained values to determine the comfort levels of each ride.